-I’m always looking for more ways to trim our household budget each month.
+I’m always on the hunt for creative ways to save money in our household budget each month.

 While in some cases it’s also necessary to increase your income even while raising kids, it’s always a good idea to see where you can reduce your expenses.